kevinpt/opbasm/doc/rst/language.rst

 ===================================== ====================== =============================================
-``jump <address>``                    jump my_label          Jump to my_label address *(hardcoded address)*                 jump 12A               Jump to address 0x12A ``jump <flag code> <address>``        jump Z, my_label       Conditional jump to my_label if Z flag is set
+``jump <address>``                    jump my_label          Jump to my_label address *(hardcoded address)*                 jump 12A               Jump to address 0x12A ``jump <flag code>, <address>``       jump Z, my_label       Conditional jump to my_label if Z flag is set
 ===================================== ====================== =============================================

 The target address is typically provided through a label but a hardcoded address can also be used.
 A conditional jump can be implemented by using one of the flag codes (Z, NZ, C, NC) as the first operand.
 The conditional jump is only made if the flag matches the state in the instruction.
 Otherwise execution continues with the next instruction.

+.. _inst-jump-at:

 jump@
 ~~~~~

 Jump to a variable address.
 The target address is determined at runtime.
-It is only available on PicoBlaze-6.
+Available on PicoBlaze-6 only.

 =========================================== ====================== =============================================
 Format                                      Example                Result